nikhilkalhan92/The-Wrestling-Pub/README.md

 1. Login or Sign Up to GitHub.
 2. On GitHub, go to nikhilkalhan92/MS1-Project.
 3. In the top right corner, click "Fork".

+**HOW TO MAKE A LOCAL CLONE**

+If you need to make a local clone:

+1. Login in to GitHub.
+2. Under the repository name, above the list of files, click "Code".
+3. Here you can either Clone or Download the repository.
+4. You should close the repository using HTTPS, clicking on the icon to copy the link.
+5. Open Git Bash.
+6. Change the current working directory to the new locaiton, where you want the cloned directory to be.
+7. Type git clone and then paste the URL you copied in step 4.
+8. Press Enter, and your local clone will be created.

 ### 7. CONTENT